h2non/fw/README.md

 ### series(tasks, callback)

-Run the functions in the array in series, each one running once the previous function has completed
+Run the functions in the array in series (sequentially).
+Each function will be executed only if its previous function has completed

 If any functions in the series pass an error to its callback, no more functions are run and callback is immediately